jupyter/enhancement-proposals/kernel-subshells/kernel-subshells.md

 [optional feature](https://github.com/jupyter/enhancement-proposals/blob/master/92-jupyter-optional-features/jupyter-optional-features.md) so that whilst the main thread is performing a long blocking task it will be possible for other threads to do something useful within the same process namespace.

-When a kernel that support subshells is started it will have a single subshell and this is referred to as the parent subshell to distinguish it from the other optional subshells which are referred to as child subshells.
+When a kernel that supports subshells is started it will have a single subshell and this is referred to as the parent subshell to distinguish it from the other optional subshells which are referred to as child subshells.